St James Place Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software optimises the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with automatic updates on St James Place’s changes.
-Notwithstanding that utilising the tool is not a prerequisite for St James Place , demonstrating you can remain up to date with St James Place’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your firm’s panel standing.
+This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with alerts on St James Place’s changes.
+Even though using this technology is not a prerequisite for St James Place , demonstrating you can stay up to date with St James Place’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your firm’s panel standing.

-The software generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by St James Place

-Banks and building societies often vary their requirements.
+Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from St James Place are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes